 How Is It Diagnosed?

 Your doctor can help you figure out why you don't make enough tears.
-Because many people with this problem have Sjogren's syndrome, she'll likely test you for it.
-She'll take your medical history, ask about your symptoms, and give you an exam.
-She also may send you to get blood tests or to see a specialist.
+Because many people with this problem have Sjogren's syndrome, they'll likely test you for it.
+They'll take your medical history, ask about your symptoms, and give you an exam.
+They also may send you to get blood tests or to see a specialist.

 If Sjogren's syndrome isn't the cause, your doctor will check to see if your glands make enough tears.